Working with the Arranger

 Notice

-Instead of deleting the Scene, which removes it entirely, you can also clear the Scene: This will only remove its content — the Scene will stay in your arrangement, but empty.
+Instead of deleting the Scene, which removes it entirely, you can also clear the Scene: This will only remove its content, the Scene itself will stay in your arrangement, but empty.
 For more information on clearing Scenes, refer to section Clearing Scenes.

 A new Scene bank is automatically created once you fill an entire bank with Scenes.